note96e/thorium/doc/buildguide.md

 - Right half (1)
     - https://github.com/note96e/thorium/tree/main/pcbr

-The following files are Gerber files.
-You can order them from JLCPCB.
+These files are Gerber files that can be used to order PCBs from JLCPCB. thorium_pcbl.zip, thorium_pcbr.zip
-thorium_pcbl.zip, thorium_pcbr.zip

 ### Parts to be soldered to the front side of PCB